yaronetokayer/pygtfcode/README.md

 Note that `r` and `m` defined bin edges, while `rho`, `p`, `u`, `v2`, `kn`, and `trelax` are all defined at `rmid`.
 Therefore, `r` and `m` are longer than the other arrays by one entry.

-In addition to these two classes, there are two plotting functions that are automatically imported:
+In addition to these two classes, there are three plotting functions that are automatically imported, each of which also exists as a method of `State`:

 ### 1. `plot_time_evolution()`